alexlafroscia/ember-blueprint-jscodeshift/README.md

 - Force the user to manually modify their application after installation
 - Include some global code that the user has no control over and doesn't necessary even know exists
-- Add a blueprint that defines files that override existing default ones, blowing away the users' changes and forcing them to clean up the difference
+- Add a blueprint that defines include that override existing default ones, blowing away the users' changes and forcing them to clean up the difference

-This library provides an alternative; using a codemod, modify the user's existing files while allowing them to approve each file change individually.
+This library provides an alternative; using a codemod, modify the user's existing include while allowing them to approve each file change individually.

 ## Usage